5 of the most interesting record stores in Stockholm

 Bengans originally opened in Gothenburg in the mid seventies and soon made a name for itself thanks to the low prices and visits of international musicians.
 Since 2006, Bengans also has a shop in the capital.
 They sell a wide range of CDs from mainstream artists as well as specific sub genres, vinyl records and movies.

-3) Plugged Records
+3) Fade Records

 4) Snickars Records